Information

 • your National Insurance number

-• the words 'Adult Disability Payment', so Social Security Scotland know what benefit the change is about
+• the words 'Change of circumstances', so Social Security Scotland know what the documents are for

 If you do not include these things, it could take longer to process your change.